Differentiable monotonicity-preserving schemes for discontinuous Galerkin methods on arbitrary meshes: Numerical experiments

 In this first experiment we want to determine the convergence of the method towards a smooth solution that has maxima and minima inside the domain ($\alpha_a$ reaches the value $1$ in some regions in the domain).
 We compare the performance of the original interior penalty dG method against our dG method with artificial diffusion, both with and without smoothing (allowing a maximum of $100$ iterations).
 The steady problems we solve to this end are the following:

 and

 with $\betab=(\cos(\theta),\sin(\theta))$ and $\theta=\pi/3$.
 In both cases the exact solution is $u(x,y) = \sin(2\pi(x-\frac{y}{\tan \theta}))$.
-We have quadratic convergence of the non-stabilized method with (bi)linear finite elements and we would like to preserve it for the stabilized one when applied to smooth solutions.
+We have second-order convergence of the non-stabilized method with (bi)linear finite elements and we would like to preserve it for the stabilized one when applied to smooth solutions.
 This is indeed what happens.
-When we consider the problem with diffusion $\mu=1$ in which the contributions to the matrix are dominated by the diffusion term for the finest meshes, the error is almost the same for both the smoothed and the non-smoothed versions.
-In addition, it is important to notice the requirement of the boundary condition extrapolation to achieve optimal convergence.
+When we consider the problem with diffusion $\mu=1$ in which the contributions to the matrix are dominated by the diffusion term for the finest meshes, the error is almost the same for both the smoothed and the non-smoothed versions. \JB{ It is important to note that the nonlinear solver is not able to converge for the finest meshes when using the non-smooth stabilization.
+This introduces an additional error responsible of the convergence degeneration observed at \Fig{smooth_solution4_mu1}.
+In addition, it is worth noting that} the requirement of the boundary condition extrapolation to achieve optimal convergence.
 Tests without the extrapolation in Remark \ref{rmk-bcextrapolation}, i.e., $u_\ab^\sym=\bc_a$, show degenerated convergence rates.
 This correction is more important as the gradients on the boundary become larger and the jumps smaller.
-As opposed, when working with pure transport, the effect of this extrapolation becomes negligible.
+As opposed, when working with pure transport (see \Fig{smooth_solution4_mu0}), the effect of this extrapolation becomes negligible.
 In any case, the order of convergence is maintained.
 For the pure convection test, the smoothing of the parameters add an extra error to the computed solution, as expected, since it implies more artificial diffusion.